onoja123/Onoja123/README.md

-I'm Okpe Onoja Godwin, a software developer with years of experience who strives to develop new products that make life easier and flexible.
-I'm also a developer who builds clean, appealing, and functional interfaces ,databases, backend logic, APIs, and Servers..
+A software developer with 3years plus of experience with passion for creating innovative solutions that enhance convenience and flexibility.
+I excel at crafting polished and intuitive user interfaces, designing efficient databases, developing robust backend logic, creating APIs, configuring servers, and building mobile applications.
+My commitment to clean code and attention to detail ensures that the software I build not only looks appealing but also functions seamlessly across various platforms, including mobile devices.

-I work with NodeJS, Javascript, ReactJS, Typescript, Go, MongoDB, Docker, PostgreSQL, NestJS.
+I work with NodeJS, Javascript, ReactJS, React native, Typescript, Go, MongoDB, Docker, PostgreSQL, NestJS.

 ## ⚔️🛡Mission
 My goal is to become a well-known engineer on a global scale and, in the long run, a director of a premier FANNG company.
 In order to use technology to improve the world, I also want to educate more people about it.